logo

 The American Equity EstateShield 10 comes with a Free Lifetime Income Benefit Rider, which is the main highlight of this policy.
 We just discussed the rate sheet of the EstateShield policy and saw that the rates are low when compared to other policies.
 However, if you opt for Lifetime Income Payments, you get some added benefits that can increase your overall return.

-Before understanding about the added benefits of the Lifetime Income Benefit rider, let’s first understand Benefits Account Value (BAV).
-When you purchase the American Equity EstateShield fixed indexed annuity and income rider, an Benefits Account Value (BAV) is set up for your rider.
+Before understanding the added benefits of the Lifetime Income Benefit rider, let’s first understand the Benefits Account Value (BAV).
+When you purchase the American Equity EstateShield fixed indexed annuity and income rider, a Benefits Account Value (BAV) is set up for your rider.
 An Income Base Bonus provides an initial boost.

 Your rider’s BAV (Benefit Account Value) is NOT the same as the annuity’s Accumulated Value.
 The Accumulated Value is available for withdrawal and is used to determine the Cash Surrender Value of your fixed-indexed annuity.
 On the other hand, think of the BAV as a value that is used just to calculate your Lifetime Income Withdrawal amount.
 This value has no cash value or surrender value and cannot be withdrawn in a lump sum.